 - Four Feathers Writing Guide (Royal Roads University Writing Centre)

 NorQuest College has developed a template for citing Indigenous Elders in APA and MLA, since citation style guides currently provide no guidance for citing their knowledge.

 SFU Library can supply an ISSN for your journal.
 Once you have published the first issue of your journal, we can also assign DOIs to your articles and set-up your journal to automatically assign DOIs to future articles that are published.
 OJS has plugins for both CrossRef and DOIs.

 It is important to consider how your journal content will be discovered by researchers within and beyond academia.
 Journals can be promoted through department websites, mailing lists, social media, and word of mouth.
-The PKP publication Getting Found, Staying Found provides an overview of strategies for making your journal more visible in academic communities and on the web, including making your journal findable in search engines such as Google Scholar, as well as academic databases and indexes.
+The PKP publication Getting Found, Staying Found provides an overview of strategies for making your journal more visible in academic communities and on the web.
+PKP also has an Indexing Application Guide and a Google Scholar Indexing Guide with specific guidance for making journal content discoverable.

 Domain Name / URL

 Your journal will be provided with a URL from SFU Library (e.g., https://journals.lib.sfu.ca/index.php/confluence).
 If you would like to purchase a custom URL, you can register a unique domain name for an annual fee; you can then redirect your OJS site to the new URL.

 Social media can be used to announce new articles and engage with your audience.
 It’s also an avenue to advertise Board positions and share calls for submissions.
 You can also create social media guidelines for authors who are interested in sharing their work through their social media accounts.